CodeYourFuture/curriculum/content/js2/blocks/side-effects/index.md

 A function has a side effect if it modifies something outside its local scope.

-In this case, the **side effect** has unintended and undesirable consequneces.
-Both `calculateMean` and `calculateMedian` need access to the `list` variable, so we cannot mutate the input in this way.
+In this case, the **side effect** has unintended consequences.
+Both `calculateMean` and `calculateMedian` need access to the original `salaries` array.
+Therefore, we cannot mutate the `salaries` this way.

 ### Testing no mutation